proc7ts/call-thru/README.md

 [![CircleCI][ci-image]][ci-url]
 [![codecov][codecov-image]][codecov-url]

-A `callThru()` function is able to chains several functions (aka passes).
-Each pass is a function.
-The result of preceding function call is used as argument(s) to the next one.
+A `callThru()` function chains several passes.
+Each pass is a function to call.
+Each pass produces arguments for the next function call.

-Normally, the value returned by function is passed as a single argument to next function call:
+Normally, the value returned from function call is passed as a single argument to the next one:

 ```TypeScript
 import { callThru } from 'call-thru';